Armored Heart: L'Odeur de l'Amour

 “Ah, right!”
 The dwarf padded his pockets for a moment, then smiled as he produced a narrow, curved thing which tapered into a point at one end.
 Lanri squinted at it, curiously.

-“What is that?” she asked as Seeker took it from the man.
+“What is that?”
+She asked as Seeker took it from the man.

 Lanri watched Seeker quickly slip an arm out of her cardigan’s sleeve, and scrutinize the inside of her elbow.
 “A snake fang,” she mumbled as she lined it up, and beckoned her closer with a quick tilt of her head.
 “They’re hollow, so that should let me…” Seeker trailed off, then poked the point of the fang into her skin.
 “Dear, live up to your nickname and hold that vial still for me.”